 Volunteer!
-Become a UC Cooperative Extension Master Food Preserver of Solano County
+Become a UC Cooperative Extension Master Food Preserver of Solano & Yolo Counties

-The UCCE Master Food Preserver Program of Solano County is open to individuals looking to increase community knowledge in home food preservation methods.
-Applicants for the UCCE Master Food Preserver Program of Solano County must be willing to share knowledge and skills learned from certification training through local community outreach.
+The UCCE Master Food Preserver Program of Solano & Yolo Counties is open to individuals looking to increase community knowledge in home food preservation methods.
+Applicants for the UCCE Master Food Preserver Program of Solano & Yolo Counties must be willing to share knowledge and skills learned from certification training through local community outreach.
 Prior food preservation knowledge is not a requirement; willingness to teach others is.

 Examples of community outreach from UC Master Food Preservers: